 Software security isn’t the same thing as security software.
 You can use a crypto library to add a security feature to an application, but that’s not the same thing as making an application secure.
 The liberal application of magic crypto fairy dust to your code will provide no security by magic.
 (In fact, the same myth applies to any particular security feature, not just crypto.)
 Software security needs to be built in from the ground up.
-As such, cryptography makes the list of software security myths at number four.
+That’s why cryptography makes the list of myths about software security best practices at No. 4.

-Just as we’ve already discussed with perimeter security, security tools and penetration testing, crypto alone is not the answer.
+Just as we’ve already discussed with perimeter security, software security tools, and penetration testing, crypto alone is not the answer.
 (Or more generally, any particular security feature alone is not the answer.)

 There are two reasons for this.